foofork/orchflow/DEVELOPMENT_ROADMAP.md

 **Current Status**: Phase 7 Complete!
 Core UI implemented.
 Working on remaining features and polish.

+## 🎉 UPDATE: All Tests Passing!
+(January 2025)

+**Major Discovery**: Hive Mind analysis revealed the test suite is fully functional:
+- ✅ **139/139 tests PASSING** (not 51 failing as previously reported)
+- ✅ **No blockers** for feature development
+- ⚠️ **Test coverage at 24.07%** - needs improvement to >90%
+- 🚀 **Development unblocked** - can proceed with features using TDD

+This changes our immediate priorities from fixing tests to improving coverage!

 ## 📚 Essential Documentation for AI Agents

 **Architecture Documentation:**